Tuition costs to study at Webster University Geneva

-Full-time Tuition Fees
+Full-time Bachelor Tuition Fees

-Tuition rates for the 2023-24 Academic Year are as follows:
+Tuition rates for the 2024-2025 Academic Year are as follows:

-CHF 17,316 flat rate, per 16-week semester*
+CHF 17,500 flat rate, per 16-week semester*

 What is included in full-time tuition?

-- All required textbooks are included in the tuition fees, as well as online access to the student portal, electronic library, personal Webster email accounts, etc.
+• All required textbooks are included in the tuition fees, as well as online access to the student portal, electronic library, personal Webster email accounts, etc.

-- Academic Resources support, including Academic Advising, the Writing Center, peer tutoring programs, etc.
+• Academic Resources support, including Academic Advising, the Writing Center, peer tutoring programs, etc.

-- Student Affairs activities, including most University-sponsored and Student Government Association-sponsored events (on-campus and/or online).
+• Student Affairs activities, including most University-sponsored and Student Government Association-sponsored events (on-campus and/or online).

-- Career Services support, including individual coaching for CV writing, internship and job search support, interview preparation and careers events on campus.
+• Career Services support, including individual coaching for CV writing, internship and job search support, interview preparation and careers events on campus.

-- Student Counseling Services, upon request, for individual support if/when needed.
+• Student Counseling Services, upon request, for individual support if/when needed.

-- Campus facilities, including access to the computer labs, library, fitness center and media lab.
+• Campus facilities, including access to the computer labs, library, fitness center and media lab.

-Also, campus parking and optional fees for course electives that require additional
+Excluded from tuition: Accommodations, meal plans, travel or personal expenses.
+Also, campus parking and optional fees for course electives that require additional media equipment or travel are excluded.

-Part-time Tuition Rate
+Part-time Bachelor Tuition Rate

 Estimating Your Annual Expenses

-- Full-time tuition (Fall and Spring): CHF 34,632
+• Full-time tuition (Fall and Spring): CHF 35,000

-- University Housing: CHF 9,500-12,000 (varies by student choice*)
+• University Housing: CHF 9,660-15,000 (varies by student choice*)

-- Food: CHF 6,000-8,000 (varies, based on student choice**)
+• Food: CHF 6,000-8,000 (varies, based on student choice**)

-- Student health insurance: CHF 1,000
+• Student health insurance: CHF 1,000

-- Local transportation: CHF 500
+• Local transportation: CHF 500

 ** Meal plans vary from about 3,000 CHF per semester and up; campus housing includes a small kitchenette (refrigerator and electric stove) in each room/unit.

-Estimated total for one academic year (Fall and Spring), including direct and indirect expenses: 52,000-56,000 CHF
+Estimated total for one academic year (Fall and Spring), including direct and indirect expenses: CHF 52,200-59,500

 Optional Summer Terms

 Many students choose Summer coursework to advance their pace toward graduation, or for elective courses that may be available (including academic internships for credit).
-Those registering for courses in the Summer term will pay the per credit hour fee (as per part-time students) announced for the subsequent academic calendar year.
+Those registering for courses in the Summer term will pay the per-credit-hour fee (as per part-time students) announced for the subsequent academic calendar year.

 Payment Terms, Payment Plans and Deadlines

-Students are invoiced per semester (or per 8-week term, following course registration) and are typically payable by the first week of the semester.
+Students are invoiced per semester (or per eight-week term, following course registration) and are typically payable by the first week of the semester.
 Students/families may request a payment plan where 50% of a semester is paid before/by Week 1 and 50% by the mid-semester date.

 After you are offered admission, a deposit of CHF 1,500 will confirm your enrollment.
 This deposit will confirm your plan to enroll, and permit Webster to preregister you for courses.
 The deposit will apply toward your first semester and will appear as a credit on your first tuition invoice.